CMake in AimRT

 OFF

-Whether to compile Python runtime
+Whether to compile the Python runtime

 AIMRT_USE_FMT_LIB